funkhaus/vuehaus/README.md

 That'd work just fine as long as the user never needed to change the URL to the About page - but what if they wanted to switch it to `our-team`?

 ### The Developer Role and GUIDs
-Since URLs can easily change in the Wordpress backend, Vuepress includes a new WP role, Developer, that has access to a set of controls that other roles (even Administrator) can't see.
+Since URLs can easily change in the WordPress backend, Vuepress includes a new WP role, Developer, that has access to a set of controls that other roles (even Administrator) can't see.
 One of these controls is for a page's "GUID" - an arbitrary value that can reliably identify a page.

 If we set the About page's GUID to `about`, then rewrite the relevant line in `add_routes_to_json` like the following: